pzaino/thecrowler/doc/information_seed_lifecycle.md

 This document defines the lifecycle contract for rows in `InformationSeed` and how discovery workers turn an information seed into linked `Sources` rows.
-Workers claim work by polling the database; there are no database triggers, notifications, or listeners that enqueue an inserted seed for processing.
+Workers claim durable work from the database.
+Application-created, immediately claimable seeds also wake in-process schedulers and, on PostgreSQL, emit a `LISTEN/NOTIFY` hint; periodic polling remains the recovery path and the only path for direct SQL inserts.

 ## Status values